MaheshIare/microservices-arch-demo/README.md

 java -jar course-api-service-0.0.1.jar
 ```

-Once the applications are up and running, you can simple access the below API's using Rest Client or Postman
+Once the applications are up and running, you can simply access the below API's using Rest Client or Postman

 ```java
 student-api-service exposes below API's